divriots/divriots-cake-recipe/README.md

 5. Preheat your oven at 350°F (that's 170°C for Europeans)

-6. Now the tricky part: print our awesome cake-blueprint (told you you needed a printer) and lay on a previously buttered plate the dough with a piping bag, somehow following the blueprint, in a perfect <div>RIOTS shape.
+6. Now the tricky part: print our awesome cake-blueprint (told you you needed a printer) and lay on a previously buttered plate the dough with a piping bag, somehow following the blueprint, in a perfect ‹div›RIOT shape.

    ![cake-blueprint](https://user-images.githubusercontent.com/471486/144645780-c714d17d-7be3-4984-a3bc-0935ca1ed48f.jpg)